pstwh/pstwh.github.io/content/posts/license-plates/index.md

 - [Platedet](https://github.com/pstwh/platedet): to detect license plates in images
 - [Platerec](https://github.com/pstwh/platerec): to recognize/read license plates in images

 Of course the models are not perfect and can be improved.
-The models where trained on a relatively small dataset containing only Brazilian license plates.
+The models were trained on a relatively small dataset containing only Brazilian license plates.

 The project is open, so you can train your own models with your data.